intel/media-delivery/README.rst

 Tiled terminals are managed by `tmux <https://github.com/tmux/tmux>`_.
 Please, refer to its documentation if you wish to navigate and play around with the demo.
-To terminate, just press CTRL+C and CTRL+D repreatedly to stop and exit each script and/or monitoring process.
+To terminate, just press CTRL+C and CTRL+D repeatedly to stop and exit each script and/or monitoring process.

 Interactive demo mode